TransGlobe Energy Corporation (TGA)'s Financial Results Comparing With Anadarko Petroleum Corporation (NYSE:APC) | New Business Observer

-TransGlobe Energy Corporation (NASDAQ:TGA) and Anadarko Petroleum Corporation (NYSE:APC) have been rivals in the Independent Oil & Gas for quite some time.
-Below is a review of each business including various aspects such as institutional ownership, profitability, risk, dividends, analyst recommendations, earnings and valuation.
+TransGlobe Energy Corporation (NASDAQ:TGA) and Anadarko Petroleum Corporation (NYSE:APC), both competing one another are Independent Oil & Gas companies.
+We will contrast their risk, analyst recommendations, profitability, dividends, earnings and valuation, institutional ownership.

 |Gross Revenue